 Hawke Sports Optics Vantage 4-12×40 AO 17HMR IR Riflescope

 - Fully multicoated optics

 - 1-inch monotube chassis

 Another Hawke Sports optics designed for the .17 HMR is the 4-12x40mm IR Riflescope.
 As its name suggests it sports an illuminated reticle.
 And similar to its bigger brother this reticle has five brightness levels.
 The illuminated aiming points allow you to paint your target in different light conditions.

 On the other hand, the variable magnification is designed for long-range shooting.
 The maximum 12x magnification allows you to get up close and personal to your target.
 The 40mm objective lens its paired with is not as impressive as the 50mm lens of its larger sibling.
 Nonetheless, it does prove more than capable in low light.

 As with its bigger brother, this scope boasts of fully multicoated optics.
 The fully multi-coated lenses deliver a sharp image quality even in low light.
 As for the adjustable turrets, they are low profile.
 Adjusting elevation and windage is possible with the turrets.

 I love the fact that the scope comes inclusive of 2 piece weaver medium mounting rings.
 Not many scopes in its price range come with mounting rings.
 To round everything up, it is fog proof and waterproof.
 Also, unlike its older sibling, this scope is fashioned out of aluminum.

-Ask anyone which is the best scope for Ruger 17 hmr, and their answer will most probably be the Nikon 3-9×40 BDC Reticle Black Riflescope.
+Ask anyone which is the best scope for Ruger 17 hmr and their answer will most probably be the Nikon 3-9×40 BDC Reticle Black Riflescope .
 This beloved riflescope is suited to a wide array of shooting applications and guns.
-This versatility has earned it a place amongst the most popular scopes in use today.
+And it is this versatility that has earned it a place amongst the most popular scopes in use today.